Two major changes to the Uniform Crime Reports

 estimated using the above procedures.
 Users are encouraged to refer to the codebook for more information.

-No arrest data were provided for Florida and Illinois.
-Limited crimes reported data were available for Alaska, Mississippi, and South Dakota.
+No arrest data were provided for Alabama, Florida, and Illinois.
+Limited arrest data were provided for South Dakota.
+Limited crimes reported data were available for Alaska, Illinois, Mississippi, and South Dakota.

 staff at the Federal Bureau of Investigation (FBI) were consulted in